UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-spec.md

 <details>
 <summary>Error response: sisuTimeout (timed out, result unknown; verify before retrying)</summary>

 The submission may or may not have landed. courses.mooc.fi must verify before retrying, or it risks a double submission.
+The `submittedAttainmentId` comes back as it does on `sent`, because section 4 needs it.

 ```json
 [